MostafijurJ/mostafijurj/README.md

 Hey 👋🏻,

-This is Mostafijur Rahman, Currenlty I am working in <a href ="https://brainstation-23.com/"> Brain Station 23 Limited </a>  as a Associate Software Engineer.
+This is Mostafijur Rahman, Currently I am working in <a href ="https://brainstation-23.com/"> Brain Station 23 Limited </a>  as a Associate Software Engineer.
 I am working with Spring Boot Framework in JAVA.
 I pursued my bachelor's degree from <a href ="https://just.edu.bd/"> Jashore University of Science and Technology </a>  in the Department of Computer Science and Engineering(CSE) in 2020.

 ## 📬 Get in touch with me